A panic attack is a feeling of sudden and intense anxiety.

 Preventing panic attacks

-You need to try to work out what particular stress you might be under that could make your symptoms worse.
+Work out what stress you might be under that could make your symptoms worse.
 It's important not to restrict your movements and daily activities.

 - Doing breathing exercises every day will help to prevent panic attacks.
 It will also help to relieve them when they are happening.